Williams-Dryden leads West Georgia against North Florida - WTOP News

 Jacksonville, Florida; Thursday, 7 p.m.
 EST

-BOTTOM LINE: West Georgia visits North Florida after Shelton Williams-Dryden scored 32 points in West Georgia’s 88-76 win against the Eastern Kentucky Colonels.
+BOTTOM LINE: West Georgia visits North Florida after Shelton Williams-Dryden scored 32 points in West Georgia’s 88-76 win over the Eastern Kentucky Colonels.

-The Ospreys have gone 2-2 at home.
-North Florida is 2-7 in games decided by 10 points or more.
+The Ospreys are 2-2 in home games.
+North Florida has a 1-10 record against opponents over .500.

-The Wolves are 2-0 in ASUN play.
-West Georgia allows 80.6 points to opponents and has been outscored by 2.7 points per game.
+The Wolves are 2-0 against ASUN opponents.
+West Georgia is 2-0 in games decided by 3 points or fewer.

-North Florida is shooting 43.7% from the field this season, 1.7 percentage points lower than the 45.4% West Georgia allows to opponents.
-West Georgia averages 7.7 made 3-pointers per game this season, 1.2 fewer made shots on average than the 8.9 per game North Florida gives up.
+North Florida averages 78.9 points per game, 1.7 fewer points than the 80.6 West Georgia gives up.
+West Georgia averages 7.7 made 3-pointers per game this season, 1.2 fewer made shots on average than the 8.9 per game North Florida allows.

+The Ospreys and Wolves meet Thursday for the first time in conference play this season.

 TOP PERFORMERS: Kamrin Oriol is scoring 18.7 points per game with 2.9 rebounds and 3.7 assists for the Ospreys.
 Kent Jackson is averaging 12.4 points and 3.6 rebounds while shooting 38.1% over the last 10 games.

-Williams-Dryden is shooting 47.1% and averaging 19.3 points for the Wolves.
-Josh Smith is averaging 15.8 points over the last 10 games.
+Williams-Dryden is averaging 19.3 points and 9.6 rebounds for the Wolves.
+Josh Smith is averaging 1.9 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Ospreys: 1-9, averaging 77.1 points, 28.6 rebounds, 13.4 assists, 4.7 steals and 2.0 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 90.9 points per game.